BreakingBytes/simkit/carousel/docs/tutorials/tutorial_2.rst

 ========================
 In the :ref:`first tutorial <tutorial-1>` we decided what outputs we wanted from our PV system power model.
 In the second tutorial we'll create the calculations that yield those desired outputs.
-In Carousel, a *calculation* is a sequence of mappings of formulas to data and outputs.
-Each step in the calculation maps the formula input arguments to data and outputs and the return values to outputs.
+In Carousel, a *calculation* is a combination of formulas, data, and outputs that calculates outputs from formulas evaluated using data and outputs as arguments.
+Each step in the calculation maps formula input arguments to data and outputs and the return values to outputs.
 We already explained in :ref:`tutorial-1` how Carousel defines *outputs*, and next in :ref:`tutorial-3` and :ref:`tutorial-4` we'll define what the terms *data* and *formulas* mean.

 Calculation Class
 -----------------